logicmonitor/lm-powershell-module/Documentation/Remove-LMDeviceDatasourceInstanceGroup.md

 Accept wildcard characters: False
 ```

-### -InstanceName
+### -InstanceGroupName
-Specifies the name of the datasource instance.
+Specifies the name of the instance group to be removed.
 This parameter is mandatory.

 ```yaml